s4083646/TwoMusketeers/OurTests/README.md

 ## Team Member 3 – (Shahira)

 - `test_manualTeleport_testmode`:
+- Purpose:
   Tests manual teleportation in test mode.
-The agent should teleport to a random walkable position.
+The agent should teleport to the furthest walkable path.

+- Input:
+  A maze with multiple open branches and dead ends.

+- Expected Behavior:
+  - When manual teleport is triggered, the agent should teleport to the furthest reachable tile using BFS.
+  - This ensures the furthest valid walkable point is selected.

+- Validation:
+  - Uses menu sequence: 3 → 2 → 3 (Solve Maze → Show Escape Route → Back).
+  - Output should include coordinates of furthest walkable point.
+  - Teleportation message should confirm correct position.

+--

 - `test_escapeRoute_success`:
+- Purpose:
+  Validates that the escape route is correctly shown in a solvable maze.

+- Input:
+  A maze with one entrance and a valid exit path.

+- Expected Behavior:
-  Valid maze with a clear path.
-The agent should follow and display the escape route using lime carpet.
+  - The agent should display the escape route using lime carpet blocks.
+  - No "trapped" message should be shown.

+- Validation:
+  - Uses menu sequence: 3 → 1 → 3 (Solve Maze → Solve Manually → Back).
+  - Output should show a printed path and confirmation message.

+--

 - `test_noEscape_trapped`:
-  Maze has isolated walkable zones and no path to exit.
-Should trigger “you are trapped” message.
+- Purpose:
+  Checks handling of mazes with no valid exit.

+- Input:
+  A maze where the player is enclosed or no path leads to the exit.

+- Expected Behavior:
+  - Program should detect the player is trapped.
+  - It should output a message like "You are trapped!"

+- Validation:
+  - Uses menu: 3 → 3 (Solve Maze → Back).
+  - Test passes if:
+    - No carpet path is shown.
+    - Message about being trapped is printed.